National Study of Health and Wellbeing

 What happens to the answers?

-The answers will not include names or addresses, so your identity will be kept anonymous.
-The answers from the questionnaire will then be put together with the answers collected from thousands of other people across England.
+The answers will not include names or addresses, so the identity of those who take part in the survey will be kept anonymous.
+The answers from each questionnaire will be put together with the answers collected from thousands of other people across England and the survey findings will be published in a report and tables which will be freely available on the HSCIC website.
+The findings will not identify anyone who took part in the survey.

-You will never receive any junk mail as a result of speaking to us.
-We never pass on your details to other organisations for commercial purposes.
+Those who take part in the survey will never receive any junk mail as a result of speaking to us.
+We never pass on respondents' details to other organisations for commercial purposes.

 Latest reports and findings

-The latest Adult Psychiatric Morbidity report and key findings are available in the HSCIC publication catalogue.
+The 2007 Adult Psychiatric Morbidity Survey report and key findings are available in the HSCIC publication catalogue.